wireless90/ProcessInjector.NET/ProcessInjector/.NET Startup Hooks/README.md

 In this demo, we will focus on
 1. Bypassing Applocker to run Reverse Shell
-2. Bypassing Applocker to run any Binary
-3. Introspection and Modification of code or behaviour at Runtime
+2. Introspection and Modification of code or behaviour at Runtime

 # How to define a Startup Hook